 Elbows/forearms should be making contact around the waistline, and part of the wrists around the upper thighs.

 Inhale through the nose.

-Break at the hips and push them backward (AKA Hip Hinge), try and keep the knees above the ankles as much as possible.
-This is also known as the Hip Hinge.
+Break at the hips and push them backward (AKA Hip Hinge), and try and keep the knees above the ankles as much as possible.
+This is also known as the conventional Hip Hinge.

 Adjust repetitions and weight based on your goals and program.

 Pick a weight too light and you don’t get the resistance you need to activate the right muscles, pick a weight too heavy and your form will go out the door.